easycoder/easycoder-py/README.md

 `benchmark.ecs` allows the performance of **_EasyCoder_** to be compared to other languages if a similar script is written for each one.

 ## Graphical programming
-**_EasyCoder_** includes a graphical programming environment based on PySide6, that is in the early stages of development.
+**_EasyCoder_** includes a graphical programming environment based on PySide6, that is in under development.
 Some demo scripts will be included in the `scripts` directory as development proceeds.
+Anyone wishing to track progress can do so via this repository.
+At the time of writing we are transitioning from an early version based on PySimpleGUI to one based on PySide, the latter being an open product that matches the needs of a DSL better than does the former.

 ## Significant features